tomjaguarpaw/tilapia/Windows10.md

 Next, we need to install MSYS2 from https://www.msys2.org/ (follow the instructions on that page).

-Type "MSYS" into Windows search and select "MSYS2 MinGW 64-bit" (make sure it's the 64-bit one!)

-!!!!IMPORTANT!!!!
-Ensure that you've selected "MSYS2 MinGW 64-bit", if you use 32-bit or default your installation won't work !!!!IMPORTANT!!!!

-In the resulting console window:
-* run the following command: `pacman -S mingw-w64-x86_64-toolchain`
-* press enter then say yes

-Now run:
-* `which pkg-config`

-If that failed, double check that you opened "MSYS2 MinGW 64-bit" and not one of the other versions.

-We should get the output: `/mingw64/bin/pkg-config`

 Add the following directories to your system path:
 * `C:\msys64\mingw64\bin`
 * `C:\msys64\mingw32\bin`